gap-packages/MathInTheMiddle/README.md

-# The GAP 4 package `MathsInTheMiddle'
+# The GAP 4 package `MathInTheMiddle'

-This package provides functionality to run GAP in a Maths-in-the-Middle Virtual Research Environment for Discrete Mathematics (otherwise known as OpenDreamKit https://www.opendreamkit.org)
+This package provides functionality to run GAP in a Math-in-the-Middle Virtual Research Environment for Discrete Mathematics (otherwise known as OpenDreamKit https://www.opendreamkit.org)